theadisingh/HDRI-Haven-Downloader/README.md

 Type ```python scraper.py 4k Studio Y```

-NOTE: Please use lowercase 'k' when typing the resolution.
+NOTE: * Please use lowercase 'k' when typing the resolution. * Thumbnails are skipped when downloading Tonemapped JPGs.

 ## Credits
 This script is a modified from